scenehub4d/SceneHub/README.md

 ---

 ## Datset structure
+📌 **Note**:
+Scene labels differ slightly from the paper for clarity.(`lab area → arena`, `factory → mill19`).
-📌 **Note**: The directory structure here differs slightly from the original layout presented in the paper.
+The directory structure here differs slightly from the original layout presented in the paper, for structural simplicity:
-To enhance accessibility and structural clarit, we have rearranged the dataset contents.

 ```bash
 MM_release/
 ├── camera_pose/                # camera pose metadata